paulhibbitts/published-markdown-files/docsify-this-workshop.md

 * Describe how Docsify-This fits into a GitHub Markdown workflow
 * Know how GitHub Desktop can be used with Docsify-This
 * Know how to use a Desktop Text Editor with Docsify-This

+## Learning Objectives (Level 3)
+* Know how to create and run their own Docsify-This instance
+* Know	how to limit the domains which web pages can be rendered from
+* Know how to customize default page appearance using a ‘custom.css’ file